 A customer journey map is a visual representation of every interaction and activity a single customer might have with your brand.
 It gets complex because there’re multiple channels and ways customers might come to your brand.
 No doubt you want to make every customer experience as great as possible.

-Customer Lifecycle is the process which every customer goes through: from considering, purchasing and using to maintaining loyalty to a product or service.
+Customer Lifecycle is the process that every customer goes through: from considering, purchasing, and using to maintaining loyalty to a product or service.

 Customer lifecycle illustrated by Forrester.

 Unlike a customer journey, which is a unique journey of an individual customer, a customer lifecycle is a process driven by a company.
 Multiple customer journeys can relate to the same customer lifecycle.

 Don’t mix them up!
 Customer Lifecycle vs. Customer Journey:

 Customer metrics are simply measurements used to gauge the customer – whether for loyalty and retention, marketing, or new product development.
 In customer experience, that means a measurement of the customer satisfaction and business value of customer experience development.
 Customer metrics are also referred to as customer experience KPIs.
 There’re different metrics used today and it is important to understand the needs of your business.